 I am another one of us who stumbled into the industry many years ago (in the mid 90’s) and have now decided that I rather enjoy not only the industry, but also the people and the whole AV environment.
 I set up my business in 1993 and a few years later I began creating product brochures for Hi-Fi retailers such as Audio T and Rayleigh Hi-Fi.
-In 1999 I started 8 years of contracted work with CEDIA helping them with their Expo and since 2007 I have been Sales Manager of the ISE show in Amsterdam.
-With this background I am fortunate to know many people in the industry which has helped me co-ordinate the work that I have initiated with Together for Short Lives.
+In 1999 I started 8 years of contracted work with CEDIA helping them with their Expo and from 2007 to 2020 I was Sales Manager of the ISE show in Amsterdam.
+Since then I have continued to run my own business in the AV industry and am proud to manage Together For Cinema full time with comprehensive backing from the AV industry.

 Together for Short Lives is the leading UK charity for all children with life-threatening and life-limiting conditions and all those who support, love and care for them.
 They support families, professionals and services, including all 53 children’s hospice services.
 Their work helps to ensure that children can get the best possible care, wherever and whenever they need it.

-The obvious statement to make is that so far we’ve achieved 21 Cinema Room installations in children’s hospices, where seriously ill children and their families can enjoy what we’ve made happen.
+The obvious statement to make is that so far we’ve achieved 25 Cinema Room installations in children’s hospices, where seriously ill children and their families can enjoy what we’ve made happen.
 Making a little bit of difference is a great thing and I know everyone involved has enjoyed their involvement.
-Beyond the 21 installs I think the industry has found a charitable route that sits comfortably with everyone, as it delivers our everyday work to children and families that need our support.
+Beyond the 25 installs I think the industry has found a charitable route that sits comfortably with everyone, as it delivers our everyday work to children and families that need our support.
 This is reflected by the wonderful support that everyone offers.

 If you feel you can help secure the future of Together For Cinema please contact me at firstname.lastname@example.org.